-Visitors to the fort will take a free five minute ferry ride to the fort located on Rattlesnake Island and are issued at the Visitors Center at the Fort for free.
-Fort Matanzas name means “slaughter” and was named after 1565 when Menendez killed 250 French Huguenots.
+Visitors to the fort will take a free five-minute ferry ride to the fort located on Rattlesnake Island and are issued at the Visitors Center at the fort for free.
+Fort Matanzas’ name means “slaughter” and was named after 1565 when Menendez killed 250 French Huguenots.

-World Golf Hall of Fame
+Check Out the World Golf Hall of Fame

 If you are looking for the best golf courses in Florida check out our list!

-St. Augustine Pirate & Treasure Museum
+Visit the St. Augustine Pirate & Treasure Museum

-Ponce de Leon’s Fountain of Youth Archaeological Park
+Discover Ponce de Leon’s Fountain of Youth Archaeological Park

 Did You Find This Post Helpful?